I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Aeron Standard is probably the best craft beer bar in Morioka, with one caveat: they only serve American beers.
 As long as you go in with that expectation, you’ll be happily taken on a trip to Portland, Oregon.

-Nearly the entire beer selection at Aeron Standard comes from Portland & nearby Pacific Northwest breweries.
+When I first visited, nearly the entire beer selection at Aeron Standard came from Portland & nearby breweries in the Pacific Northwest.
 And not just the biggest breweries, either.
 There were 3 taps from HUB & Level, along with dozens of cans & bottles from Ex Novo, Culmination, Rogue, Crux, & Base Camp, plus non-Oregon breweries Stone & Maui.
+The selection has since evolved to cover more of the United States, but still mostly maintains that national focus.

 Since all of the beers are imports, you might expect the prices to be outrageous.
 I wouldn’t say that the beers at Aeron Standard are cheap, but given that most craft beer in Japan is expensive, even from local breweries, I thought the prices seemed more than reasonable.

-There’s also a huge food menu with a full range of Japanese & American dishes.
-If you want to stick with Japanese food, you can have shabu shabu or the excellent local fisherman’s miso-based tartare that I had.
-From the other side of the Pacific comes American BBQ.
+There’s also a huge food menu with a full range of American and Japanese dishes.
+I enjoyed the excellent local fisherman’s miso-based tartare.
+From the other side of the Pacific comes American BBQ, burgers, and pizza.

 Address (Aeron Standard): 3 Chome-7-9 Odori, Morioka, Iwate 020-0022, Japan (map)